EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

  pg_rewrite:16424 | n
 ```

-The 'i', 'a', and 'n' stand for internal, auto, and normal.
+The “i”, “a”, and “n” stand for internal, auto, and normal.
 They are not too important in this context, but more
 details can be found in [the docs on the pg_depend table](http://www.postgresql.org/docs/8.4/static/catalog-pg-depend.html).
 The first column shows us the system table and oid of the dependency, so
 we can look them up and see what they are: